timmywil/panzoom/README.md

 3\.
 My links aren't working!
 How do I enable an anchor within a panzoom element?

-Add class `options.clickableClass` (default is `"clickable"`) to whatever element you want to be clickable.
+Add class `options.excludeClass` (default is `"panzoom-exclude"`) to whatever element you want to be clickable.
 Panzoom will check for this class before handling the event.
-Alternatively, call `event.stopImmediatePropagation()` in an event handler on the clickable element.
+Alternatively, add a reference to the element to the `exclude` option, or call `event.stopImmediatePropagation()` in an event handler on the clickable element.

 ---